corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 Change property tags to use common attributes for the name and not the tag name.
 Add the ability to open game files in direct edit.
 Add a view to add the mod info.xml file.
-Fix resolution when windowed.
-Finish tweaking center view UI to handle Multiple resolutions better.
-Make all popups windows use correct sizing.
-Add the zooming feature to the new object view as well.
+Finish the duplicate an object in the left new object panel feature.

 Version History
 1.5.8